-Founded in 1948, our Master's programme is now welcoming international students and offers a unique opportunity for rigorous interdisciplinary training in East European studies:
+Founded in 1948, the Master's programme now welcomes students from around the world and offers a unique opportunity for rigorous interdisciplinary training in East European studies:

 East European Studies is an accredited degree programme of European Studies.
 After successful completion of this programme, you will receive a legally accredited Master’s degree in European Studies and the title Master of Arts (MA).